dentonescu/cv-samples/pkixwebadm/README.md

 ## Current status
 - HTTP foundation milestone is underway: the FastAPI app factory mounts static assets, renders the root template, and exposes a CLI `serve` command.
 - Configuration lives in `config.Settings`; unit tests assert default/env overrides.
-- Jinja templates render project metadata and now surface the certificate-ingestion widget powered by the vendored libdmotservices JS helpers; when the template loader fails the app falls back to a static error page.
+- Jinja templates render project metadata and surface the certificate-ingestion widget powered by the vendored libdmotservices JS helpers; when the template loader fails the app falls back to a static error page.
+- `pkixwebadm.security` now exposes immutable credential/identity models plus the native authentication manager (cookie sessions).
+The placeholder OIDC backend lives in the same tree so future slices can fill it in without refactoring imports.
+- Utility scripts (see [`scripts/`](scripts/README.md)) help bootstrap admin accounts by producing throwaway passwords + bcrypt hashes.
 - Docker image layout, background schedulers, and notification channels are still being designed.

 ## Getting started (developer preview)